liferay/lexicon-site/src/pages/docs/patterns/Charts/chart-line.md

 title: "Line chart"
 titleLabel: "Clay"
 titleLabelLink: "https://clayui.com/docs/components/charts/basic/bar_chart.html"
-description: "A line chart is a type of chart which displays information as a series of data points called 'markers' connected by straight line segments.The measurement points are ordered (typically by their x-axis value) and joined with straight line segments.
-A line chart is often used to visualize a trend in data over intervals of time – a time series – thus the line is often drawn chronologically."
+description: "A type of chart which displays information as a series of data points connected by straight line segments."
 layout: "guide"
 weight: 3
 ---

 <div class="page-description">{$page.description}</div>

+The measurement points are ordered (typically by their x-axis value) and joined with straight line segments.
+A line chart is often used to visualize a trend in data over intervals of time – a time series – thus the line is often drawn chronologically.

 Line charts can also be used to compare changes over the same period of time for more than one group.